Abbas-M-00/Stackedit-Persian/README.md

 1. Open Chrome and navigate to the Extensions page: `chrome://extensions/`.
 2. Enable **Developer mode** (toggle in the top-right).
 3. Click **Load unpacked** (🧩).
-4. In the file chooser, select the extension folder (for example: `d:\Projects\dev\stackedit-persian` or the project's folder on your machine).
+4. In the file chooser, select the extension folder on your machine.
 5. The extension will appear in the list.
 If it shows errors, click **Details** and view **Errors** for troubleshooting.

 Optional: open the Extensions page from PowerShell: